csdms/ivy/lessons/git/git-workflow.md

 We can *sync* these repositories in a few steps.

 First,
-use the `git remote` subcommand to view what remotes are being tracked on your local machine:
+use the `git remote` subcommand to view what remotes are being tracked by your local repository:
 ```
+$ git remote -v
 origin	git@github.com:mdpiper/ivy-collaboration.git (fetch)
 origin	git@github.com:mdpiper/ivy-collaboration.git (push)
 ```